molambat/QAbyDayNSFWbyNight/README.md

 ---
 ### 🎁 Custom QA/NSFW Collabs (OPTIONAL & Fully Consensual)
+While my QA work stands fully on its own precise, complete, and professional.
+Some clients enjoy exploring an additional, more personal layer of collaboration.
-The NSFW layer is a free, optional bonus — it’s never invoiced, and never part of the contract.
+This optional NSFW side is never invoiced, never part of formal contracts, and only unlocked by mutual consent.
-But for those who choose to unlock it, something shifts:
-Boundaries dissolve, conversations deepen, and collaboration becomes radically open.
-No secrets.
-No walls.
-Just shared flow — honest, human, and fully aligned.
-Because when there’s trust?
-Work feels lighter.
-Feedback flows smoother.
-And suddenly, even QA becomes intimate.
+Think of it as a creative bonus: a deeper connection, a smoother flow, and a space where trust encourages total clarity — without pressure, without pretense

-🔓 NSFW Add-Ons — Full Disclosure, Fully Customizable :
+🔓 Add-Ons Available — Full Disclosure, Fully Customizable :

-✅ Lifetime OF Access
+✅ Lifetime Access to Private Content
 Enjoy unlimited content forever.
 Your bonus for appreciating quality both professionally and privately.

-✅ Camera-Ready for calls
+✅ Camera-Ready Check-ins
-Always available on cam.
-You pick my outfit: professional, casual, or provocatively minimal.
+Always available on cam for syncs or 1:1s — with outfit/theme decided by you.
+Casual, creative, or professionally playful.

-✅ Daily Stand-Tease
+✅ Mood-Based Standups
-Daily meetings dressed (or undressed) exactly how you desire—professional top, playful below, or nothing at all.

-✅ KPI x Kink Session
-Weekly QA check-ins matched with lingerie themed around your brand’s colors.
-Turning metrics into motivation.
+Daily syncs with a twist: I adapt my style to match your tone — whether that's buttoned-up or a little more relaxed.

-✅ Private Monthly Recaps
+✅ Branded QA Recaps
-Celebrate milestones with a personalized visual recap—your choice of attire or absence thereof.

-✅ Nightly Comfort Calls
-Intimate nightly conversations or relaxing cam sessions designed to soothe and unwind after intense days.

-✅ Complete Submission (Customizable Humiliation Optional) Prefer a fully submissive dynamic?
-Set your tone, assign nicknames, speak freely—I obey your explicit direction.
+End-of-sprint visual summaries with a custom aesthetic — inspired by your brand palette, mission energy, or mood board.

+✅ Personalized Experience
+From naming conventions to tone of communication, everything is adaptable.
+Your comfort and preferences shape the experience.

 ### 💸 Pricing Transparency
+This layer is fully complimentary.
-No extra charge—you're paying for my expertise, time, and willingness.
+You're paying for quality, time, and presence — not for extra packaging.
-How you enjoy them is entirely your choice.

-⚙️ Unlimited Personalization
-Each option can be adjusted to match your specific desires and comfort levels—no limits.

-⚙️ Clear Separation of Professional and NSFW (On-Demand & Seamless) I can effortlessly toggle between professional and NSFW modes at your request.
-Rest assured, I will never initiate or mix contexts without your explicit invitation.

-⚙️ Fully Submissive & Responsive (Your Lead, My Follow) I take no initiative without your explicit guidance.
-Entirely receptive and responsive, I thrive when you clearly communicate your desires—I follow your directions without hesitation or question.
+And that’s exactly what you’ll get: clear value, no hidden terms.

+⚙️ Boundaries & Consent, Always
+  🔒 Optional & Private — Nothing begins without a conversation.
+  🔁 Easily Toggleable — We can switch from full-pro to full-fun (and back) at your request.
+  🌐 Safe & Professional — Always aligned with your comfort zone and expectations.

 > This is your space to set the rules—I’ll handle the rest.
 ---